dart-lang/language/working/3102 - implied-name/feature-specification.md

 It is the use that has the biggest risk of being confusing to read, but you can always write the identifier if you prefer it.

+### Assignments

+An expression of the form `id1 = id2` is an expression which has the same value as a single identifier, `id2`.
+(We don't know what assigning to `id1` means, or if it can even be read, but the value of the expression is the value of evaluating `id2`.)

+It's not included because that identifier is not the next identifier of the expression, and because it can easily be confusing which identifier defines the name.
+(And more so for more steps, like `:foo = bar = baz`.)

 ### Future additions.